jmervine/GoT/README.md

 ```go
 func (t *GoT) RefuteContains(args ...interface{})
 ```
-RefuteContains checks for the non-existence of the second element inside the first string, array or slice.
+RefuteContains checks for the non-existence of the second argument inside the first string, array or slice.

 Expects: